ClouDesire/docusaurus/docs/docker.md

 Cloudesire manages automatically a **reverse proxy** in front of your application, so you **don't need to include HTTPS support** in the container.

-A LetsEncrypt certificate is automatically configured for every deployed instance.
+A LetsEncrypt certificate is automatically configured for every Docker application instance.

 ### SSH Access